Understanding how to grade a sports card is vital for both new collectors and grizzled veterans of the hobby.

 Professional Sports Authenticator (PSA)

 PSA is the largest and most highly respected card grader on the market.
-They are also part of a (formerly) publicly traded company called Collector's Universe.
+It is also part of a (formerly) publicly traded company called Collector’s Universe.
 Many might argue the point, but PSA graded cards sell for a premium in the resale market versus other third party graders.

 Cards that are graded as 'Authentic' are known to be genuine, but because of an alteration or other defect, the grader was unable to provide a numbered grade.